Schizophrenia And Autism: Neurodivergence And Comorbidities

 However, identifying with the neurodiversity label can be a personal choice, and some people with schizophrenia may find that they would want a cure for their condition if it were available.
 Schizophrenia can cause severe functional difficulties, and although it can involve a spectrum of symptom types, the condition can lead to challenges when not managed with various forms of treatment.
 When deciding what approach works best for you, meeting with a neurodivergent-informed treatment provider to discuss your options may be helpful.

-How to find support for comorbid schizophrenia and autism
+How to find mental health support for comorbid autism and schizophrenia

 Medication

 Medication is often considered one of the first-line treatments for schizophrenia.
 There is no medication specifically for autism.
-However, medication may reduce the severity of co-occurring disorders like anxiety or depression, which tend to be common in both people with schizophrenia and people with ASD.
+However, medication may reduce the severity of co-occurring disorders like anxiety or depression, which tend to be common in both people with schizophrenia and Autistic individuals.

 Antipsychotic medications may be the first considered option for those living with psychotic episodes, as they may reduce symptoms like hallucinations and delusions and enable a person to live a more independent lifestyle.